Japan itinerary: How to get the best out of Japan in 10 days

 Those times we struggled were the evenings when we decided to simply walk around a city and choose somewhere without any research.
 Unfortunately, I don’t like nori, which means our options were limited even further.

-On one of those nights, we ended up eating pizza and the other night, we finally found an okonomayaki only to find that the chef had covered it in fish flakes (this was despite us seeing him start to do this and reminding him we didn’t eat fish.
+On one of those nights, we ended up eating pizza and the other night, we finally found an okonomiyaki only to find that the chef had covered it in fish flakes (this was despite us seeing him start to do this and reminding him we didn’t eat fish.
 He was adamant that fish flakes didn’t count!).

 I would recommend doing a little bit of research before you set out each day so you know where to find the good veggie food.
 All of the restaurants recommended in this itinerary are vegetarian-friendly.